This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Dams”.

 7. Hydroelectric power plants at dam supplies about _________ of world’s electricity.

-Explanation: It also contribute to over 63% of renewable energy.
+Explanation: It also contributes to over 63% of renewable energy.
 Most of this is generated by China (large dams) and contributes about 50% of world use of the power generated.

 8. Natural dam is not created usually by: